 This Farm to School Nutrition Staff Workshop Video from Georgia’s own City of Decatur schools provides an overview of how this school system is implementing F2S with staff and students.
 Consider this not only as a resource, but as an idea for how you can promote your own program.
 A short video can be simple to put together, and is a great addition to any presentation discussing your F2S efforts.

 Locally grown products and agriculture-based activities can also fit into the Summer Meal Program.
-Review the new Farm to Summer fact sheet from USDA to learn more.
+Review the new Farm to Summer Fact Sheet from USDA to learn more.
 Also, visit the Farm to Summer section on USDA’s Farm to School webpage to find guidance and resources on the Summer Food Service Program.

 Additionally, as you begin to make plans for incorporation, consider planning a taste testing event at one or more schools to give new products a “dry run.”
 Taste testing specific products and recipes with students is a great way to see how the items will be received before actually adding them to the menu.
-Here are some tips to plan your next taste testing:
+Here are some tips and resources to plan your next taste testing:

 Taste Test Guide – Created by Georgia Organics, this guide offers tips on how to implement a successful taste test event at your school to promote F2S efforts and the products the program is highlighting.